inkandswitch/tiny-essay-editor/README.md

 yarn dev
 ```

-To pull in updates for the submodule run the following update command
+To pull in subsequent updates for the submodule run:

 ```
 git submodule update --remote --rebase
 ```

-> --remote ensures we are getting the latest changes
+> --remote ensures we are getting the latest changes <br>
 > --rebase ensures that the changes are pulled into the checked out "version-control-branch" instead of checking out a detached HEAD

 ## Dual deployment